keikoro/plaintextref/README.md

 ## Usage

 Start the script by specifying which file you want to convert.
-The converted text is saved to a new file which has ```_plaintextref``` appended to the original file name.
+The converted text is saved to a new file which has ```_plaintext``` appended to the original file name.
 Save location is the folder containing the original file.

 ```$ python3 plaintextref.py myfile.txt```